Engineer1999/CSP520-Computer-Vision/Assignment 6 & 7/CSP502_A6-7_The-Salvator-Brothers/Readme.md

 * * *

+## Dataset Information

+You may take any images as content image and style image as per out wish.
+We took 4 content and 5 style images which are attached in the [`content`](https://github.com/caped-crusader16/CSP520-Computer-Vision/tree/The_Salvator_Brothers-A6%267/Assignment%206%20%26%207/CSP502_A6-7_The-Salvator-Brothers/images/Content%20Images) and [`style`](https://github.com/caped-crusader16/CSP520-Computer-Vision/tree/The_Salvator_Brothers-A6%267/Assignment%206%20%26%207/CSP502_A6-7_The-Salvator-Brothers/images/Style%20Images) folders in image section.

+* * *

 ## Results

-We took 4 content and 5 style images and tried them over VGG16, VGG19 and ResNet50 models.
+We tried each an every possible combination of Content and Style images over VGG16, VGG19 and ResNet50 models.
+The following table constains few of those images to show clear comparison.

 <table>
   <tr>